alainwolf/roll.urown.net/server/letsencrypt.rst

 Some servers (e.g. Prosody) have a different approach.
 Their user profile is part of the ssl-cert group.
 The ssl-cert group is given read access to private keys and certificate files.
 That way such a server never needs to be started or run with root privileges to begin with.

-Dehydrated does not currently allow read-acccess to the ssl-cert group.
+Dehydrated does not currently allow read-access to the ssl-cert group.

 ::